 Positive punishment (P+) is another quadrant within the operant conditioning learning theory.
 The definition of P+ is to add an undesirable stimulus in order to decrease the likelihood a behaviour will occur again.
 This requires precision timing and efficacy, which are very hard to administer.
-In essence, punishments, both positive or negative, serve to make behaviours go away.
+In essence, punishments, both positive and negative, serve to make behaviours go away.
 When you think about it, punishment does make much sense when we are trying to create new behaviours.
-For example, to teach a dog to sit, P+ trainers will pull on a choke chain in order to teach the dog the behaviour; however, what it truly occurring, scientifically speaking, is people are punishing standing.
-From there, the dog is supposed to guess that down sit is required.
+For example, to teach a dog to sit, P+ trainers will pull on a choke chain in order to teach the dog the behaviour; however, what is truly occurring, scientifically speaking, is people are punishing standing.
+From there, the dog is supposed to guess that a down sit is required.
 To summarize P+, dogs go through life avoiding pain and guessing which behaviours yield no pain.

 Humans acquire information from the same learning theories we utilize to train dogs and animals in general.
 Whether we are conscious or unconscious of our actions, P+ occurs in our lives on a daily basis.
 Red lights make you stop; social media notifications make you operate your cellphone; cold coffee makes you get up; a child crying makes your usher shushhhhh; your chronic lateness gets you fired; whatever the punisher is they all serve to make behaviour decrease.
-Unfortunately, people have associated punishment with sever pain.
-Most likely because they were victims of physical punishment or have seen or heard of physical punishments occur to others.
-Nobody wants to go to jail because is we like our freedom; therefore, the severity of the punishment regulates our behaviour.
-In other words, we behave because we wan to avoid jail.
+Unfortunately, people have associated punishment with severe pain.
+Most likely because they were victims of physical punishment or have seen or heard of physical punishments occurring to others.
+Nobody wants to go to jail because we like our freedom; therefore, the severity of the punishment regulates our behaviour.
+In other words, we behave because we want to avoid jail.

 Two and Two Together

 Our entire society is based on punishment; consequently, the vast majority of people believe in punishment, and a smaller and smaller amount of people believe in corporal punishment as a means of education.
 Whichever way we look at it, we were punished as children.
 When my son tried his first tantrum in a store, I looked at him and said Stop or I’m walking away!
 He threw himself on the ground, so I walked away.
-By doing so, I removed myself thereby adding vulnerability in order to decrease the likelihood another tantrum (behaviour) would occur.
+By doing so, I removed myself thereby adding vulnerability in order to decrease the likelihood that another tantrum (behaviour) would occur.
 You might agree with the process or not, that is not the point*.
-The point is, my son never attempted a tantrum because the punishment was well-timed and effective.
+The point is, that my son never attempted a tantrum because the punishment was well-timed and effective.
 Punishment does not need to be physically or mentally painful to be effective.
 Thankfully reinforcement is on the rise, but let us be honest for a moment, R+ is lagging behind.
 This brings me to the introduction point.

-As professionals, we are required to change behaviours, normally from undesirable to desirable, for the wellbeing of our clients.
+As professionals, we are required to change behaviours, normally from undesirable to desirable, for the well-being of our clients.
 Herein lies the problem which raises a serious ethical question.
 When dogs have learned from a punishment approach and we are called in to readdress behaviours that have gotten worse over time, we go in confident R+ will positively change the dog’s behaviour.
 Unfortunately, that is an extremely false and dangerous assumption.

 A P+ taught dog living with a P+ human will suffer greatly in the hands of an R+ trainer.
 Why?
 Because for X amount of years the dog learned by being told what not to do, therein comes an R+ trainer who starts to teach the dog that it has control of its reinforcement.
 The dog now learns what to do, and finds it pleasurable, but at the end of the session, the dog will return to a P+ home.
 The dog now finds itself in a desirable and undesirable conundrum.
 Obviously, some people can shift their beliefs and start R+ training the dog; however, there is a big proportion of the owner population for whom punishment is not only a rule, it is a belief system deeply ingrained within themselves and no amount of R+ dog training they receive, their punishment behaviours will not change.
 Reinforcement is simply unattainable and the dog will suffer.

 When we are confronted with owners who firmly believe in punishment, our roles shift from dog trainer to wellness agent.
 We now have to assess if it is ethical to keep training or not.
-We must ask ourselves Is it ethical to teach a dog for one hour a week that is can get all it wants (so too speak) in exchange for reinforcement, but the rest of the time it will continue to be punished?
+We must ask ourselves Is it ethical to teach a dog for one hour a week that it can get all it wants (so to speak) in exchange for reinforcement, but the rest of the time it will continue to be punished?
 Pleasure vs Displeasure.
 Humans who strongly believe in punishment are refractory to change, consciously or unconsciously; consequently, dogs in these situations become very conflicted and aggression can inadvertently increase.
 By no fault of their own, R+ dog trainers are making matters worse.
 As professionals, what should we do?
 Here are some ideas.